Reviews

 Banktivity Features

-Comprehensive features are what set Banktivity and Quicken apart from some of the free alternatives you find online.
+Comprehensive features distinguish Banktivity and Quicken from free alternatives available online.

 1. Calendar View

-Similar to other personal finance tools, you view your scheduled transactions and bills in one handy location.
+Like other personal finance tools, you can view scheduled transactions and upcoming bills in one convenient location.

 2. Mojave Dark Mode